pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

 # The Facilitator's Guide to Loomio 🐺

- **What if we started from facilitation principles and worked toward understanding the software?**
+ **What if we started from facilitation principles and worked toward understanding software?**

-Loomio is made by facilitators, and that plays a huge role in how the tool has been designed.
-This guide is about revealing more of that context.
+Loomio is made by facilitators, and that plays a huge role in how it has been designed.
+This guide is about revealing more of that context, and translating facilitation concepts from the offline space to the online space..

 <a href="preparation.html">
   <div class="media-list">